List of operations conducted by Delta Force: Operation Uphold Democracy

 Delta Force took part in Operation Uphold Democracy in Haiti; their known role was to serve as bodyguards for visiting UN officials and diplomats, working together with the Polish counter-terrorist unit GROM.

 Counter-terrorist training

 In January 1997, a small Delta advance team and six members of the British SAS were sent to Lima, Peru, immediately following the takeover of the Japanese ambassador's residence.
-They also provide security for American diplomats and the Olympic team USA while traveling in other countries or participating in the Olympic Games, which still continues to this day.
+They also provide security for American diplomats and the Olympic team USA while traveling in other countries or participating in the Olympic Games, which continues to this day.
 During the 2016 Rio Olympic Games in Brazil, members of Delta Force's G-squadron were in charge of team USA's security.
-Under diplomatic cover, Delta Force, along with its naval counterpart, DEVGRU, also protects the president when he is in countries that are experiencing violence and unrest, and where the secret service's capabilities are limited.
+Under diplomatic cover, Delta Force, along with its naval counterpart, DEVGRU, also protect the president when he is in countries that are experiencing violence and unrest, and where the United States Secret Service's capabilities are limited.
 The most notable example of this was during President George W. Bush's surprise Thanksgiving visit to American troops in Iraq in November 2003.
+And was highlighted more recently by President Joe Biden’s visit to Israel in October 2023 after the 2023 Hamas-led attack on Israel.